How do Your Genes Affect Obesity and Diabetes

 A strong commitment to health has been a part of Adventist’s tradition since its founding in the 1840s.
 There has been three large Adventist cohort studies in the United States and Canada.
 These studies have generated hundreds of papers, which give a valuable insight to diet and the implication for our health.

 Data from the AHS-2 study shows that Adventists smoke much less frequently than the general American population (males – 1.2%, females – 1.0%) and drink less alcohol (6.6% drink alcohol).
-Diet is also significantly different.13
+Diet is also significantly different.
+16

 The consumption of meat is much less than the standard American diet, even for those who consume meat.
 There is a much greater prevalence of people consuming vegan and vegetarian diets.

 The AHS-1 study showed 30-year-old Adventist males lives 7.3 years longer than the average 30-year-old white Californian male and with females living 4.4 years longer than the average Californian white female.
-For vegetarians, it is 9.5 years longer for men and 6.1 years longer for women.14
+For vegetarians, it is 9.5 years longer for men and 6.1 years longer for women.
+17

-There is more than sufficient evidence indicating that whole-food, plant-based diets are not only optimal for our health but are also the best for the environment and for the animals we share the earth with.
+There is more than sufficient evidence indicating that whole-food, plant-based diets, based on whole grains, fruit, vegetables and legumes, are not only optimal for our health but are also the best for the environment and for the animals we share the earth with.

 There is no need or benefit in over-complicating our current health issues by searching for complicated and expensive genetic solutions that at present offer only theoretical solutions to problems that frequently have a much simpler solution.